saralafia/ERI-maps/README.md

 We determined that the [MALLET](http://mallet.cs.umass.edu./) implementation of LDA (McCallum, 2002) produced higher quality topics than the Gensim and Scikit-learn implementations.
 We deployed pyLDAvis interfaces for the most coherent models at several levels of thematic granularity and generated:

-1. the most representative document for each topic;
+1. the most representative document(s) for each topic;
 2. the topic distribution across documents;
 3. and the dominant topic for each document.

+[relax 1 and 3 to show multiple documents]

 **LDA Coherence:**